 Second Week of Advent

-We recommend that you read the Scripture passage and short reflection in our “Advent Readings” on the Sunday that begins each week.
-That way, you can reflect on it throughout the week.
+We recommend that you read the Scripture passage and short reflection in our “Advent Readings” on the Sunday of each week – beginning on the first day of Advent: Sunday, 27 November.
+You can reflect on it all week.
 Below are some additional resources for consideration, wondering, and worship during this season.
 Enjoy!

-*Note: For those who follow the Lectionary Calendar and Church Year, Advent 2021 marks the beginning of cycle or “Year C”.
-The weekly Scripture passages in our readings are from each Sunday of Advent.
+*Note: For those who follow the Lectionary Calendar and Church Year, Advent 2022 marks the beginning of cycle or “Year A”.
+The weekly Scripture passages in our readings are from each Sunday of Advent – with the exception of Epiphany.
 If you would like additional Bible readings, you can follow along with the daily recommended readings for this season.

 Another resource is the Vanderbilt Divinity Library